 Mayhem (M.A.S.K.) – I lobbied hard to name our baby “Mayhem” after Dean Winters’ hilarious character featured in Allstate ads, but a nickname could do as well.
 Once the name has stuck, you can tell your fellow children of the 80s it’s based on V.E.N.O.M.’s leader, Miles Mayhem.

 Jokey (The Smurfs) – tell me this guy doesn’t look like he’s just brimming with anticipation for the payoff of a joke.
-“Go ahead, open the box!”
+“Go ahead, check the diaper!”

 Chuckles (G.I.
 Joe: A Real American Hero) – because laughter is the best everything.
 While certainly a unique G.I.
 Joe figure, “Chuckles” functions as a great nickname for a little one, which incidentally is what my friend Mark calls my son Charlie.
 Between “Chuckles” and “Shipwreck”, we have G.I.
 Joe classes of ’85 and ’87 covered.